Computing Orbital Heat Loads with COMSOL Multiphysics®

 The Planet Properties feature orients the planet underneath the satellite at start time and describes the radiative properties of the planet.

-The next default feature, Orbital Parameters, presents the settings to define the orbit in terms of the six Keplerian orbital elements: semimajor axis, eccentricity, inclination, longitude of ascending node, argument of periapsis, and the true anomaly at start time.
+The next default feature, Orbital Parameters, presents the settings to define the orbit in terms of the six Keplerian orbital elements of an elliptical orbit: semimajor axis, eccentricity, inclination, longitude of ascending node, argument of periapsis, and the true anomaly at start time.
 Circular, Elliptical Equatorial, and Circular Equatorial orbits can also be defined, in terms of a reduced set of parameters.

 The Orbital Parameters feature is used to enter the orbital elements.